Naiyarat Thanawaigoses

-Naiyarat born in Bangkok, Thailand.
+Naiyarat was born in Bangkok, Thailand.
 She graduated from University of the Thai Chamber of Commerce.
-In April 2014, She starting to Livestreaming mostly horror game on her YouTube channel.Later, she became famous for playing games Ark: Survival Evolved Until she joined Online Station As of 2016, she has reached 1 million subscribers on her YouTube channel in two years.
-2019, she had pass 10 million subscribers to her YouTube channel, which is considered Thailand's first live streaming video game YouTube channel.
+In April 2014, she starting to Livestreaming mostly horror game on her YouTube channel.
+Later, she became famous for playing games Ark: Survival Evolved until she joined Online Station As of 2016, she has reached 1 million subscribers on her YouTube channel in two years.
+In 2019, she passed 10 million subscribers to her YouTube channel, which is considered Thailand's first live streaming video game YouTube channel.